Ubuntu Virtual Machine Installation Demo

 4. Connect to the Ubuntu VM using SSH

 Launch your favorite SSH client from the host machine.

 Some operation systems (Mac, Ubuntu, some Windows) have pre-installed SSH clients.
 If you are using Windows, you can also download third-party SSH clients.
-For example, search “windows ssh download” on the web and you can find PuTTY site
+For example, search “windows ssh download” on the web.

 The benefit of using SSH is that you can easily copy and paste commands from your machine to Ubuntu VM for execution, and vice versa.
 You can also create multiple SSH connections with the Ubuntu VM for control and monitoring at the same time.

 Below shows some examples on a Mac host machine.
 Suppose the Host-only network IP is

 The first time you connect to the VM, your SSH client may show some message asking you for confirmation.
 Enter yes:

 If somehow SSH shows some warning messages telling you the machine has potential security risk, you may have to remove an entry in the file

 <your home directory>/.ssh/known_hosts related the the IP address.